-François Carrillat is an Associate Professor and Deputy Head (Research) of the Marketing Discipline Group; he specializes in the study of consumer behaviour.
+François Carrillat is an Associate Professor in the Marketing Discipline Group; he specializes in the study of consumer behaviour.
 He is particularly interested in how sponsorships (i.e., of events, individuals, causes, etc.) and celebrity endorsements influence consumers’ perceptions of brands and corporations; an area in which he conducts research, teaches and consults.
 François is also active in the area of consumer well-being.
 His research underlines how the plethora of products available impact decision making and lead ‘maximizing’ consumers to immerse themselves in the decision-making task at hand.
 He also works on consumers' management of multiple credit cards.
 In addition, François has authored several meta-analyses covering topics such as market orientation strategies and their impact on business performance or the multiple business outcomes of service quality.

 His work has appeared in the Journal of the Academy of Marketing Science, the Journal of Advertising, the International Journal of Research in Marketing, the Journal of Advertising Research, the European Journal of Marketing, the Journal of Public Policy & Marketing, and Marketing Letters among others.

 A native of France, François received his Ph.D. in Business Administration from the University of South Florida and was an associate professor of marketing at HEC Montréal in Canada prior to joining UTS in 2014.
 He was also a visiting research scholar at the University of Adelaide in 2012-2013.